CALL NOW

 Your claim will include all relevant information to support your case, such as any recorded statements, police reports, medical bills, and photos of the scene of the accident.

-3. Begin Negotiations For A Settlement
+3. Begin Negotiations for a Settlement

 Once your claim has been filed, your attorney will begin negotiations for a fair settlement on your behalf.
 They will work with the insurance company’s legal representation to do so.

-4. Take Your Case To Court
+4. Take Your Case to Court

 If your lawyer and that of the insurance company cannot reach a fair verdict for a settlement, you may choose to take your case to court by filing a lawsuit.

-Evidence You Need To Sue Geico For An Insurance Claim
+Evidence You Need to Sue Geico for an Insurance Claim

 There are several key pieces of evidence you’ll need when suing Geico for an insurance claim.